Texas Expungement Guide

 Everything You Need to Know About Cleaning Your Criminal Record

 Expungement is the more commonly used term for a legal process called expunction.
-An expunction allows a person who was wrongfully arrested of a crime to remove all traces of that arrest from the State’s records.
+An expunction allows a person who had their criminal case dismissed to remove it from public databases of criminal records in Texas.
 While the concept is simple, the process can be somewhat convoluted and intimidating to those unfamiliar with it – even experienced attorneys.
 This guide is for non-attorneys and attorneys alike who are trying to navigate the Texas expungement laws.
 This page will give an overview of Chapter 55 of the Texas Code of Criminal Procedure, which governs how expunctions are granted and how the orders are carried out.

-Who is Eligible for an Expunction in Texas?
+Who is Eligible for an Expungement in Texas?

-Texas law provides for very strict requirements when dealing with granting expunctions.
-The principle behind expunctions is basically one of fairness:
+Texas criminal law provides for very strict requirements when dealing with granting expunctions.
+The principle behind expungement is basically one of fairness: